Past NIMEs

 The conference began as a workshop at the ACM Conference on Human Factors in Computing Systems (CHI) in 2001 in Seattle, Washington.
 Since this NIME 2001, international conferences have been held annually around the world.

 NB: The pages below are historic web documents, and are not updated.
-If you are looking for the proceedings of the conferences, all papers are located in the common NIME archive.
+If you are looking for the proceedings of the conferences, all papers are located in the common NIME proceedings archive.

 - NIME 2001: Seattle, Washington (archived site)